fluendo/fluster/README.md

-                        run only the specific test vectors -d DECODERS [DECODERS ...], --decoders DECODERS [DECODERS ...] run only the specific decoders -s, --summary         generate a summary in Markdown format for each test suite -so SUMMARY_OUTPUT, --summary-output SUMMARY_OUTPUT
+                        run only the specific test vectors -d DECODERS [DECODERS ...], --decoders DECODERS [DECODERS ...] run only the specific decoders -s, --summary         generate a summary in Markdown format for each test suite
+  -so SUMMARY_OUTPUT, --summary-output SUMMARY_OUTPUT
                         dump summary output to file
   -f {md,csv,junitxml}, --format {md,csv,junitxml}
-                        specify the format for the summary output.
-Markdown is selected by default -k, --keep            keep output files generated during the test -th THRESHOLD, --threshold THRESHOLD
+                        specify the format for the summary file -k, --keep            keep output files generated during the test -th THRESHOLD, --threshold THRESHOLD
-                        set exit code to 2 if threshold tests are not success. exit code is 0 otherwise -tth TIME_THRESHOLD, --time-threshold TIME_THRESHOLD
+                        set exit code to 2 if threshold tests are not success. exit code is 0 otherwise
+  -tth TIME_THRESHOLD, --time-threshold TIME_THRESHOLD
-                        set exit code to 3 if test suite takes longer than treshold seconds. exit code is 0 otherwise -v, --verbose         show stdout and stderr of commands executed
+                        set exit code to 3 if test suite takes longer than threshold seconds. exit code is 0 otherwise -v, --verbose         show stdout and stderr of commands executed
 ```